-4. John R. Sobev
+4. John R. Sobey

 - Past President and Chief Operating Officer of Sobeys. - Corporate Director with 34 years of retail grocery experience at Sobeys.
-Mr. Sobey began his career in the retail stores and progressed in various management roles in merchandising, category management and retail store operations. - Director of Sobevs. - Formerly a director of Atlantic Shopping Centers, Food Marketing Institute FMI, Hannaford Bros., Jace Holdings Limited and Medavie Inc.
+Mr. Sobey began his career in the retail stores and progressed in various management roles in merchandising, category management and retail store operations. - Director of Sobeys. - Formerly a director of Atlantic Shopping Centers, Food Marketing Institute FMI, Hannaford Bros., Jace Holdings Limited and Medavie Inc.

-5. Martine Turcotte
+Martine Turcotte

-- Masters of Business Administration from the London Business School and Bachelors of Civil Law degree and Common Law degree from McGill University. - Vice Chair, Québec of BCE Inc. and Bell Canada. - Director of CIBC and Sobeys. - Member of the Board of Governors of McGill University, Chair of the Board of Théâtre Espace Go Inc. and a director of Scale.
-Al. - Formerly Executive Vice-President and Chief Legal & Regulatory Officer of BCE and Bell Canada.
-She first joined BCE in August 1988 as legal counsel and has held numerous positions in the BCE group with Bell Canada International Inc., BCE Media and Bell Canada.
+- Master of Business Administration from the London Business School and Bachelors of Civil Law degree and Common Law degree from McGill University. - Director of CIBC and Sobeys. - Chair of the Board of Théâtre Espace Go Inc. - Formerly Vice Chair, Quebec of BCE Inc. and Bell Canada.
+She first joined BCE in August 1988 as legal counsel and has held numerous positions in the BCE group with Bell Canada International Inc., BCE Media and Bell Canada, including Executive Vice-President and Chief Legal & Regulatory Officer of BCE and Bell Canada.